John Lim: Political career

 Lim was elected to the 11th district of the Oregon State Senate in 1992.
+This makes him the first documented Korean immigrant elected to a state senate in America.
 He served as Majority Leader in 1995 and was re-elected in 1996.
 In April 1999, while serving as chairman of the Trade & Economic Development committee, Lim famously proposed installing signs at the state lines reading, "You are welcome to visit Oregon, but please don't stay."
 The signs were intended to discourage visitors from moving to Oregon, to preserve the state's economic and ecologic infrastructure as well as general "quality of life."

 Lim was the Republican nominee for the United States Senate in 1998, losing to incumbent Democrat Ron Wyden.

 Oregon's term limit law was still in effect at the conclusion of his second Senate term, so he left the Senate following the 1999 Legislative session.
 Lim was succeeded by fellow Republican John Minnis.

 In 2004, Lim was elected State Representative of District 50.
 He was re-elected to that office in 2006, serving in the 73rd Oregon Legislative Assembly and the 74th Oregon Legislative Assembly.

 John Lim lost his bid for re-election to the Oregon House in the 2008 general election.
 Former police officer Greg Matthews, a Democrat, took over representation of Oregon's 50th District in January 2009.

 Lim was a candidate for the Republican nomination for Oregon governor in 2010.
 He came in third out of nine, behind the primary winner Chris Dudley and second-place finisher Allen Alley.